mohammadtawfik/aerolearn_ai/docs/development/day13_plan.md

 ## Next Steps

-1. Continue to Task 13.3: External Resource Discovery.
+1. Continue to Task 13.4: Advanced AI Integration Testing.
 2. Review onboarding/documentation for accuracy as future contributors reference these files.
-3. Retrospective: capture any lessons learned and outline future enhancements for knowledge graph/relationship mapping (multi-lingual, synonym, or advanced relationship types).
+3. Retrospective: capture any lessons learned and outline future enhancements for the resource discovery/relationship mapping subsystem (expand plugin providers, add ML-based scoring, support additional formats/APIs, etc.).

 ---

 ## Changelog

-- [COMPLETE] **Task 13.2:** All requirements for content relationship mapping are now complete, including code, tests, and documentation.
+- [COMPLETE] **Task 13.3:** All requirements for external resource discovery are now complete, including code, tests, and documentation.
-- [DOCS] **This plan** now reflects the completed status of Task 13.2 and outlines next steps for Task 13.3.
+- [DOCS] **This plan** now reflects the completed status of Task 13.3 and outlines next steps for Task 13.4.

 ---